Lucas Blondel

-Lucas Blondel (born 14 September 1996) is a professional footballer who plays as a right-back for Argentine Primera División club Boca Juniors.
+Lucas Blondel (born 14 September 1996) is a professional footballer who plays as a right-back for Argentine Primera División club Huracán on loan from Boca Juniors.
 Born in Argentina, he represents the Switzerland national team.

 Club career

 Atlético Rafaela

 Born in Buenos Aires to a Swiss father and an Argentine mother, Blondel joined Atlético de Rafaela's youth setup at the age of seven.
 He made his first team debut for the club on 2 June 2016, coming on as a late substitute for Nelson Benítez in a 2–2 Copa Argentina draw against Ferro Carril Oeste (3–2 win on penalties).
 His Primera División occurred on 30 April of the following year, replacing Ángelo Martino in a 2–1 away win over Olimpo; he featured in a further six league matches during the campaign, as his side suffered relegation.

 Blondel scored his first professional goal on 18 February 2018, netting his team's second in a 2–0 Primera B Nacional away win over Ferro Carril Oeste.